Steve's Gastronomic Home Page

 Golden Phoenix is well known for its display of hanging ducks

-Pan Fried Noodles was recommended as an authentic dish from the Chinese chef's home region of Canton, and consisted of a wreath of crispy noodles around the edge that resembled a bird's nest with the customer's choice of meats and vegetables on top.
+Pan Fried Noodles were recommended as an authentic dish from the Chinese chef's home region of Canton, and consisted of a wreath of crispy noodles around the edge that resembled a bird's nest with the customer's choice of meats and vegetables on top.
 Mine had a light brown sauce, and was thoroughly enjoyable.
 This one had a larger portion of noodles than others served in Oklahoma City, but they did not scrimp on the vegetables.
 It would not be advisable to attend a business meeting after eating this delicacy, however, since a heavy garlic flavoring is a key component to its essence.

 Flat noodles with beef and vegetables